 Demethylation inhibitor (DMI) fungicides have been proven to be the most effective for Fusarium head blight (FHB) and deoxynivalenol (DON) management.
-When DMI fungicides are applied at or up to six days after anthesis to moderately resistant wheat cultivars, these fungicides provide more than 70% reduction of both FHB index and DON, relative to an untreated, susceptible check.
-The repeated use of a single class of fungicides, in this case DMI's, is not a good fungicide resistance management strategy.
-This proposal is part of a large coordinated effort to examine the efficacy of Miravas Ace®, which is one of a new class of fungicides called succinate dehydrogenase inhibitors.
-It is hoped that if this fungicide is effective in the control of FHB then it will provide an additional option for the chemical control of FHB and thus also reduce the risk of fungicide resistance developing to the DMI fungicides that are presently so heavily relied upon.
+The repeated use of a single class of fungicides, such as DMI's, is however not a good fungicide resistance management strategy.
+This proposal is part of a coordinated effort to examine the efficacy of Miravas Ace[®], one of a new class of fungicides called succinate dehydrogenase inhibitors.
+It is hoped that if this fungicide is effective in the control of FHB then it will provide an additional option for the chemical control of FHB and thus reduce the risk of fungicide resistance developing to the DMI fungicides that are presently so heavily relied upon.